$178.00 - $4,651.50

 Application References

-in vivo neutralization of CD155
+• in vitro neutralization of CD155 Flow Cytometry

 Martinet L, Ferrari De Andrade L, Guillerey C, Lee JS, Liu J, Souza-Fonseca-Guimaraes F, Hutchinson DS, Kolesnik TB, Nicholson SE, Huntington ND, Smyth MJ (2015).
 "DNAM-1 expression marks an alternative program of NK cell maturation" Cell Rep 11(1):8